 What you should know

 - Surgery may cause bleeding or damage to nearby organs.
 A fistula (abnormal tissue connection) may form between your intestines and another organ.
 Your intestines may stop working for a period of time after surgery.
-You may get a blood clot in your arm or leg that causes pain and swelling.
-A blood clot can stop blood from flowing where it needs to go in your body.
-The blood clot can break loose and travel to your lungs or brain.
-A blood clot in your lungs can cause chest pain and trouble breathing.
-A blood clot in your brain can cause a stroke, and can be life threatening.
+You may get a blood clot in your leg or arm.
+This may become life-threatening.

-- Your stoma or areas along your intestines may narrow or become blocked.
+- Your stoma or part of your intestines may become narrow or blocked.
 The stitches securing your ileostomy may come loose.
 Your stoma may slip back into your body, or come out too far on your abdomen.
 The rod holding your stoma in place may create a hole in your skin.
-You may have pain, a skin rash, or BM leaks around your stoma.
 You may get an infection in your intestines, reservoir pouch, urinary tract, or the skin around your stoma.
-The skin and intestine that forms your stoma could die.
+The skin and intestine that forms your stoma may die.
 You could get a hernia (intestine that pushes through a weakened abdominal muscle wall).
-If you have large, liquid BMs, you may lose too much body fluid and your kidneys may fail.
+An ileostomy may increase your risk for dehydration.

 Before your surgery: